Current business situation

 It is important to remember that you will not succeed in Brazil without developing a sound business plan and a longer-term strategy.
 Important points to address early on include:

-- Potential local business presence — agent, representative office or joint venture partner.
+- potential local business presence through an agent, representative office or joint venture partner

 Brazilians do not respond well to short and infrequent visits by foreign representatives, preferring instead a continuous working relationship.
 Rarely is a deal completed by telephone or letter.
 Buyers in particular are concerned with after-sales service and support, due to the extremely rigorous local consumer protection legislation.